-Hiking with my kids has been essential to our family sanity, even before the pandemic.
+Hiking with my kids is essential to my family sanity.
 I find solace in nature and enjoy a good dose of it whenever I’m in need of a recharge.
-I also have an active 5-year-old boy who quite literally bounces off the walls when we're stuck at home.
+I also have an active elementary-age boy who quite literally bounces off the walls when we’re stuck at home.
 Hiking fulfills my son’s need for adventure and physical activity while fulfilling my need for exercise and a breath of fresh air.
-My 3-year-old daughter is happy enough to come along for the ride (literally, on my back, in a carrier) as long as I keep the snacks coming.
-So, since my son was about 2, we have hiked at least a couple of times a week.
+My daughter is old enough to keep up now and their new baby brother rides along — literally, on my back, in a carrier.
+As long as I keep the snacks coming, we try to hike at least a couple of times a week.

 Back during the pandemic, I went in search of wider hiking trails, so that my active family could keep some space around us.
 While we’re no longer distancing the way we were, more space on the trail is ideal for hiking with a big gaggle of kids, friends or dogs.
 We love a little extra elbow room along the way.